Funding for student inclusion

 High extensive funding supports students who need complex, ongoing extensive adjustments in mainstream schools.
 Only mainstream schools can apply for this funding and must reapply each year for students.

-To be eligible students must have been reported in the previous years NCCD as needing extensive adjustments and either:
+To be eligible students must be reported on the current year’s NCCD as needing extensive adjustments and either:

-- requires complex, extensive and sustained adjustments across several teaching and learning domains, or
+- requires complex, extensive and sustained adjustments across several teaching and learning domains

 - has significant hearing loss and requires a sign language interpreter.